Welcome to the Ashburn Bandits New Player Information Page

 Over the years our name has had many "flavors".
 The official name is the Ashburn Youth Lacrosse Club.
 We have gone by AYLC, Ashburn Lacrosse, Ashburn Bandits, and just Bandits.
 The last two - Ashburn Bandits and Bandits - are today's most-favored ways of referring to the club.

 As stated before, we are a non-profit run by volunteers.
-We have a Board of Directors, many coaches, and a slew of chairpersons running committees (made up of more volunteers).
+We have an official voting Board of Directors, many volunteer coaches/assistant coaches and other activity volunteers.
 "It takes a village" is appropriate to say in making the Bandits function.

 Our primary fields and home games are at Hampshire Park located on Smith Switch Road.
-For practices, we also make use of several surrounding area fields - Mill Run / Eagle Ridge, Belmont Station, Evergreen Sports Complex.
+For practices, we also make use of several surrounding area fields - Mill Run / Eagle Ridge and Belmont Station Elementary

 We are part of the larger "local" organization called the Northern Virginia Lacrosse League (NVYLL).
 As the name implies, it is made up of only Northern Virginia teams.
 The bulk of the teams come from Fairfax, Arlington, Loudoun, and Prince William counties, with a small representation from Spotsylvania, Stafford, and Fauquier counties.
 NVYLL organizes all of the games, fields, and referees.